cpheinrich/fastapi-aws/README.md

 # fastapi-aws

 This is an example project / starter project for deploying an extensible Fastapi backend on AWS.
-The [fastapi documentation](https://fastapi.tiangolo.com/) is a great source of information about fastapi, but does not have a ton of details on how to deploy the app, presumably becasue there are so many options.
-Meanwhile the [fastapi full stack app](https://github.com/tiangolo/full-stack-fastapi-postgresql) takes a fair bit of work and cost to get up and running.
+The [fastapi documentation](https://fastapi.tiangolo.com/) is a great source of information about fastapi, but does not have a ton of details on how to deploy a fastapi backend, presumably becasue there are so many ways one could proceed.
+Meanwhile the proposed deployment method for the [fastapi full stack app](https://github.com/tiangolo/full-stack-fastapi-postgresql) takes a fair bit of wrangling with docker orchestration systems to get up and running.

-This sample app is intended to be dead simple to deploy, and uses the brand new integration of docker with AWS ECS -- see the [docs](https://docs.docker.com/engine/context/ecs-integration/) or [github](https://github.com/docker/ecs-plugin) -- that enables you to deploy docker apps to AWS using native docker commands.
+This starter app is intended to be dead simple to deploy, and uses the brand new integration of docker with AWS ECS -- see the [docs](https://docs.docker.com/engine/context/ecs-integration/) or [github](https://github.com/docker/ecs-plugin) -- that enables you to deploy docker apps to AWS using native docker commands.

 While docker-compose may be somewhat overkill for this simple backend which only has a one service, the benefit is that it is easily extensible to add other services to the stack such as a database.